CoMakery/tfci/README.md

 Directly related to the future of working event are:

-* In depth CryptoEquity, Cobudgeting, and Currency session content
+* In depth [CryptoEquity, Cobudgeting, and Currency](cryptoequity-cobudgeting-currency.md) session content
-* An invitation to co-author 1 page agreements to bootstrap adaptive organizations
+* An invitation to co-author 1 page agreements to [Agreements For Adaptive Organizations](operating_agreements_for_adaptive_organizations.md)